panzerdp/dmitripavlutin.com/content/posts/032-handle-undefined/index.md

 'abc'.match(/[0-9]/); // => null
 ```

-Because of JavaScript's permissive nature, developers have the temptation to access uninitialized values.
+Because JavaScript is permissive, developers have the temptation to access uninitialized values.
 I'm guilty of such bad practice too.

-Often such risky actions generate `undefined` related errors, ending the script lightning fast.
-Related common error messages are:
+Often such risky actions generate `undefined` related errors:

 * `TypeError: 'undefined' is not a function`
 * `TypeError: Cannot read property '<prop-name>' of undefined`